Selection of the Most Probable Best: Problem Definition

-The contextual R\&S regards $\theta$ as a context that parameterizes each R\&S problem and aims to maximize the average or worst-case PCS.
-Under our notation, the two measures can be written as $\expec_\pi\lt[\prob(i^b_n = i^b)\rt] = \sum_{b=1}^{B}p_b\prob(i^b_n = i^b)$ and $\min_{1 \leq b\leq B}\prob(i^b_n = i^b)$, respectively, which are shown to be asymptotically equivalent regardless of $\{p_b\}$, if $p_b > 0$ for all $1\leq b\leq B$~~\citep{gao2019selecting}.
-Contextual R\&S puts emphasis on solving all $\theta$-problems equitably, which clearly differs from solving~\eqref{eq:target_approx} to find $i^*$.
-Nevertheless, one can still apply a contextual R\&S algorithm to solve~\eqref{eq:target_approx} hoping that if each $\theta_b$ problem is solved correctly, then $i^*$ is found correctly.
-However, this would not be as efficient as algorithms we tailor to solve~\eqref{eq:target_approx} specifically.
-See Section~\ref{sec:experiments} for empirical comparisons.
+The MPB problem is closely related to the contextual R\&S problem, which regards $\theta$ as a context that parameterizes each R\&S problem and aims to maximize the average PCS or worst-case PCS~\citep{gao2019selecting,shen2021ranking, Li:22DSCO, Cakmak-GPCOBCA:24} with respect to possible values of $\theta$.
+Contextual R\&S puts an emphasis on solving the R\&S problem at each $\theta$ equally well, which clearly differs from solving~\eqref{eq:target_approx} to find $i^*$.
+Nevertheless, one can still apply a contextual R\&S algorithm to solve~\eqref{eq:target_approx}; if each R\&S problem at fixed $\theta$ is solved correctly, then $i^*$ is found correctly.
+However, this would not be as efficient as algorithms tailored to solve~\eqref{eq:target_approx} as our empirical results in Section~\ref{sec:experiments} indicate.

-Lastly, the MPB formulation is closely connected to the multinomial R\&S~\citep{bechhofer1959single,chen1992truncated, tollefson2014optimal}.
-Their objective is to select a solution among $k$ with the largest probability such that its simulation output is the largest (or smallest) among all $k$ simulation outputs.
-Our problem has a nested structure that the classical multinomial R\&S does not; we solve the mean-value inner R\&S problems, then solve the multinoimal R\&S at the outer level.